Cloufish/blog/_posts/2021-04-19-Setting-Up-Hashicorp-Vault-To-Manage-Github-Token.md

 ```
 After the execution of the script, ```export VAULT_TOKEN=<YOUR_USERNAME_TOKEN>``` and test it.

-After testing remove the script completely (don't forget the trash directory) or delete the hardcoded credentials
+After testing remove the script completely (don't forget the trash directory) or delete the hard-coded credentials

 ## Integrating it with a bash alias: